 - Good design is incredibly important.
 You must look cool and do cool.
 This gives customers both rational and emotional reasons to invest in a brand.

 - Trust the process, trust your instincts and trust your team.
-Don’t start second-guessing yourself or worrying about a few mistakes along the way – you will only learn form them.
+Don’t start second-guessing yourself or worrying about a few mistakes along the way – you will only learn from them.

-Love this reading note?
-I summarized every book I read, you can browse other books’ summaries here.
+Enjoyed this reading note?
+I summarized every book I read, you can browse other book summaries here.